Mix of experience and fresh faces bode well for Lafayette this season

 Robinson and Kloehn will serve in role for the second straight season

 Head coach Joe Kinney previews opening weekend for the Lafayette baseball squad

-2013 marks Joe Kinney's 14th season as the the head coach at Lafayette.
-Since taking over in 1999, Kinney has continuously raised the talent level to the point where Lafayette is consistently in contention for a Patriot League title.
+2017 will mark Joe Kinney's 18th season as the head coach at Lafayette.
+Since taking over prior to the 2000 season, Kinney has continuously raised the talent level to the point where Lafayette is consistently in contention for a Patriot League title.